CLOSE SEARCH

 Materials Substitution - using inferior or cheaper materials than specified in the contract.

-Mandate Fraud - fraudsters may pose as suppliers or the organization itself to divert payments to unauthorized accounts.
+Mandate Fraud - fraudsters may pose as suppliers or the organisation itself to divert payments to unauthorised accounts.

 Expense and Invoice Fraud - employees or suppliers may submit false or inflated claims for reimbursement.